Animal Welfare Association

 Where are you located?

-boarded at vet clinics and some are placed in foster homes.
+boarded at vet clinics or boarding facilities and some are placed in foster homes.

 Where is your office?